 For example, the Social Security Administration is not housed in a larger agency or department, so it is listed as an “Other Agency” in the prior category and appears as “Social Security Administration (SSA)” in the Agency Subcomponent.
 For another example, the Federal Bureau of Investigation would appear as an Agency Subcomponent within the Department of Justice.
 For agencies that did not provide specific agency components, this field will be blank or appear as “Null” in the database.

 Awardees: This field displays “[t]he name of each party to whom the award was made as such party is identified in the order or other court document making the award.”
 When possible, agencies identified a single individual or entity for each award.
 If there were multiple awardees in a single court case or order, agencies typically identified each awardee as a separate award on a separate row (when feasible).

 Award Amount: This field displays the total dollar amount of the EAJA award.

 Hyperlink: This field displays a hyperlink to the case, if one is available.
 Some hyperlinks may direct to documents behind paywalls or other websites requiring a paid subscription.
 The Office of the Chairman encouraged agencies to provide hyperlinks to free websites that are not behind a paywall, if available (for example, the agency’s website).
-Common sources of hyperlinks from agencies included the agency’s website, Public Access to Court Electronic Records (PACER), federal-court dockets or other court websites, and online databases such as LexisNexis or Westlaw.
+Common sources of hyperlinks from agencies included the agency’s website, Public Access to Court Electronic Records (PACER), federal court dockets or other court websites, and online databases such as LexisNexis and Westlaw.